elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - To apply grafana dashboard improvements to existing clusters run `./migration/v0.2.x-v0.3.0/migrate-grafana-dashboards.bash`
 - The NFS servers need to be rebooted to apply the removal of the whitelisting after the change has been applied.
+- No migration path as available for adding support for LoadBalancers on Citycloud.
+A new cluster is required.

 ### Added